Scientist Encounters Pac-Man

-Scientist Encounters Pac-Man is an album featuring the dub musician Scientist in 1982.
+Scientist Encounters Pac-Man is an album featuring the dub musician Scientist, released in 1982.
 It was produced by Linval Thompson and was released on Greensleeves Records.
 It was recorded at Channel One Studio, Kingston, Jamaica.
 The backing band was Roots Radics and the cover artwork was by Tony McDermott.

+Critical reception

+AllMusic wrote that Scientist "delivers one of his most progressive mixes here, deconstructing the originals down to their skeletal base and adding just the right amount of mixing board-generated Echoplex and reverb."